-Global Conference on Business and Economics (GLOBE 2018) with three co-conferences (HOTEL, GLOSERV, and GRADCONF), will be held during June 4-8, 2018 at the University of South Florida Sarasota-Manatee campus in Sarasota/Bradenton, Florida.
+Global Conference on Business and Economics (GLOBE 2024) will be held from March 3-6, 2024, at the University of South Florida St Pete, Florida, USA

-GLOBE Conference with three concurrent conferences aim to bring together researchers, scientists, scholar and scholar students to exchange and share their experiences, new ideas, and research results about all aspects of business, economics, hospitality, tourism, event and leisure management, and services management research and discuss the practical challenges encountered and the solutions adopted.
+GLOBE Conference aim to bring together researchers, scientists, scholar and scholar students to exchange and share their experiences, new ideas, and research results about all aspects of business, economics, hospitality, tourism, event and leisure management, and services management research and discuss the practical challenges encountered and the solutions adopted.
 English is the official language of the conference.
 We welcome paper submissions.

-These conferences are organized by Association of North America Higher Education International (ANAHEI) and sponsored by University of South Florida Sarasota-Manatee, Florida, USA.
+These conferences are organized by the Association of North America Higher Education International (ANAHEI) and sponsored by the University of South Florida M3 Center, Florida, USA.

-In today’s world it is vital to think regarding business and economics issue on a global scale.
-That is why GLOBE Conference invites the interested parties from all around the globe to discuss the hot topics and contemporary issues related to Business and Economics.
+In today’s world, it is vital to think about business and economic issues on a global scale.
+That is why GLOBE Conference invites interested parties from all around the globe to discuss hot topics and contemporary issues related to Business and Economics.
 The scholars are encouraged to submit papers or abstracts on any aspect of business and economics and related fields.

 Topics of interest for submissions include, but are not limited to: